ariix00/challenge-ForIT-2025/README.md

     cd backend // cd frontend
     npm install
    ```
--Create a .env file on each folder (backend and frontend) and add the environment variables inside the file:
+- Create a .env file on each folder (backend and frontend) and add the environment variables inside the file:
   for backend:
     ```
       PORT=3000